Scott Poole, Dean

 A professionally accredited four-year undergraduate program of study.

 Master of Architecture

 A professionally accredited first professional degree for students from any academic background, including students with a degree from a four-year undergraduate architecture program.
 The college also offers a post-professional Master of Architecture (see Graduate Catalog for more information).

 Master of Landscape Architecture

 The landscape architecture program offers three different graduate degrees and four paths in landscape architecture, including a professional degree path, the Master of Landscape Architecture.
-Landscape architecture is an intercollegiate program jointly supported by the College of Architecture and Design and the College of Agricultural Sciences and Natural Resources (see Graduate Catalog for more information).
+Landscape architecture is an intercollegiate program jointly supported by the College of Architecture and Design and the Herbert College of Agriculture (see Graduate Catalog for more information).